-(1) Prior period amounts have been updated to reflect first quarter 2014 adoption of ASU 2014-01 related to low income housing tax credits.
-PNC (2),(3),(4) See Notes B, C and D, respectively, in the Appendix for additional details.
+(1) Prior period amounts have been updated to reflect first quarter 2014 adoption of ASU 2014-01 related to investments in low income housing PNC tax credits.
+(2),(3),(4) See Notes B, C and D, respectively, in the Appendix for additional details.
 (5) See Reconcilement section of the Appendix.